ishmandoo/ishmandoo.github.io/_posts/2025-04-01-batting-order.md

 ---

 I live in Greater Boston, but I've been a Yankees fan my whole life.
-The season is getting started and I have a new baby, so I've been listening to every episode of the best baseball podcast, [Talkin' Yanks](https://www.youtube.com/channel/UCzcaZfAmCJlCSoBOiNWx20Q).
+The season is getting started and I have a new baby, so I've been listening to every episode of my favorite baseball podcast, [Talkin' Yanks](https://www.youtube.com/channel/UCzcaZfAmCJlCSoBOiNWx20Q).
-Hosts Jomboy and Jake spend a lot of time discussing, critiquing, and guessing the batting order.
+Hosts Jomboy and Jake spend a lot of time discussing, critiquing, and guessing Yankees batting orders.
 It's a fun topic, but my intuition is that the batting order isn't that important.
 This post is my attempt at estimating how important batting order is.